oracle/cloudtestdrive/AppDev/helidon-k8s/Kubernetes/base-kubernetes/KubernetesBaseLabs.md

 Firstly note that the api here is the extensions/v1beta1 API.
 In more recent versions of Kubernetes this has been changed to networking.k8s.io/v1beta1 to indicate that Ingress configuration is part of the Kubernetes networking features.

 The metadata specifies the name of the ingress (in this case zipkin) and also the annotations.
 Annotations are a way of specifying name / value pairs that can be monitored for my other services.
 In this case we are specifying that this ingress Ingress rule has a label of Kubernetes.io/ingress.class and a value of nginx.
-The nginx ingress controller will have setup a request inthe Kubernetes infrastructure so it will detect any ingress rules with that annotation as being targeted to be processed by it.
-This allows us to define rules as standalonw items, without having to setup and define a configuration for each rule in the ingress controller configuration itself.
+The nginx ingress controller will have setup a request in the Kubernetes infrastructure so it will detect any ingress rules with that annotation as being targeted to be processed by it.
+This allows us to define rules as standalone items, without having to setup and define a configuration for each rule in the ingress controller configuration itself.
 This annotation based approach is a simple way for services written to be cloud native to identify other Kubernetes objects and determine how to hendle them, as we will see when we look at monitoring in kubenteres.

 The spec section basically defined the certificate for the TLS connection and the rules to do the processing, basically if there's an connection coming in with a url that starts with /zipkin then the connection will be proxied to the zikin service on port 9411.
 The entire URL will be forwarded including the /zipkin.